Botanical Name: Ocimum sanctum

 Holy Basil has a beneficial effect in cardiac disease and the weakness resulting from them.
 It reduces the level of blood cholesterol.

-Common pediatric problems like cough, cold, fever, diarrhea and vomiting respond favorably to the juice of basil leaves.
+Common paediatric problems like cough, cold, fever, diarrhoea and vomiting respond favourably to the juice of basil leaves.
 If pustules of chicken pox delay their appearance, basil leaves taken with saffron will hasten them.

 Basil leaves are regarded as an adaptogen or anti-stress agent Recent studies have shown that the leaves afford significant protection against stress.

 Even healthy persons can chew 12 leaves of basil, twice a day, to prevent stress.
 It purifies blood and helps prevent several common ailments.

 The leaves are quite effective for the ulcers and infections in the mouth.
 A few leaves chewed will cure these conditions.

 The herb is a prophylactic or preventive and curative for insect stings or bites.
 A teaspoon of the juice of the leaves is taken and repeated after a few hours.

 Fresh juice must also be applied to the affected parts.
 A paste of the fresh roots is also effective in cases of bites of insects and leeches.